Lamington National Park, Kangaroo Island, and Tasmania

 A glimpse into our journey

-For those continuing on from our Northern Australia tour, you will fly to Brisbane from Cairns.
-Upon arrival, you will meet with the participants joining for this tour and then travel to O’Reilly’s Rainforest Retreat.
+For those continuing on from our Northern Australia trip, you will fly to Brisbane from Cairns.
+Upon arrival, you will meet with the participants joining for this trip and then travel to O’Reilly’s Rainforest Retreat.
 It sits on the plateau in the World Heritage listed Lamington National Park, deservedly one of the best-known birding locations in Australia, and home to a rich assemblage of both birds and mammals.
 This afternoon there will time enough for a first stroll in your lush rainforest surroundings.

 Explore Lamington National Park